- 1 ESPN+

 ESPN+ is a great app but there are some important things to know about it.
 The platform is not available outside of the US.
 You can try to use a VPN to bypass geoblocking restrictions but ESPN does consider this to be against their terms of service for rights reasons.

 The next thing to know is that ESPN+ does not offer SportsCenter, Monday Night Football, or NBA games.
 To use the platform you must access it through the ESPN app which requires you to download it or update it.
 We believe that this platform is best used in conjunction with a streaming service, such as Hulu + Live TV and Disney+.

 Video quality is pretty good.
-Playback is in 60 frames per second on just about every single advice.
+Playback is in 60 frames per second on just about every single device.
 That means crystal clear HD quality streaming with little to no buffering.
 Currently, there is no 4K support for on-demand or live streaming.
 You can also stream simultaneously on 3 different devices at the same time.
 There is no DVR option available.